liris-xr/PLUME/README.md

 ## Getting Started

 In order to record your virtual experiment, you will need to install the <a href="https://www.github.com/liris-xr/PLUME-Recorder">PLUME-Recorder</a> in your Unity project.
-The installation instructions are available <a href="https://github.com/liris-xr/PLUME-Recorder?tab=readme-ov-file#installation">here</a>.
+The installation instructions are available <a href="https://github.com/liris-xr/PLUME-Recorder?tab=readme-ov-file#getting-started">here</a>.

 When you are done recording your experiment, you can view and analyze your record files using the <a href="https://www.github.com/liris-xr/PLUME-Viewer">PLUME-Viewer</a> standalone application.
-The installation instructions are available <a href="https://github.com/liris-xr/PLUME-Viewer?tab=readme-ov-file#installation">here</a>.
+The installation instructions are available <a href="https://github.com/liris-xr/PLUME-Viewer?tab=readme-ov-file#getting-started">here</a>.

-If you need to analyze your record with other tools and languages (R, Python, etc), you can extract the data from the record files to dataframes, CSV, XDF, and other formats using <a href="https://www.github.com/liris-xr/PLUME-Python">PLUME-Python</a>.
-The installation instructions are available <a href="https://github.com/liris-xr/PLUME-Python?tab=readme-ov-file#installation">here</a>.
+If you need to analyze your record with other tools and languages (R, Python, etc), you can extract the data from the record files and export it to dataframes, CSV, XDF, and other formats using <a href="https://www.github.com/liris-xr/PLUME-Python">PLUME-Python</a>.
+The installation instructions are available <a href="https://github.com/liris-xr/PLUME-Python?tab=readme-ov-file#getting-started">here</a>.

 ## About